Focusrite/dronedetect/README.md

 * Basler pylon drivers.
 Note that these are not installed from anaconda.
 * Pypylon library, for easy interfacing with the pylon driver (requires SWIG).
 * OpenCV and OpenCV-contrib as a good place to start with algorithms.
+* pip and python pre-installed if not install them first

 Optional but good to have
 * Scipy